ciastirfry/MSE800-car-rental-system-assessment/README.md

   List available cars, create booking, view own bookings.
 - **Validation**
   The CLI reprompts on invalid input and shows clear messages for common mistakes (e.g., wrong date format).
+- **Demo Video**
+  A short demo video is included as part of the submission to demonstrate how to navigate the car rental system

 ---